ijlee2/embroider-toolbox/packages/create-v2-addon-repo/tests/fixtures/typescript/output/my-repo/README.md

 <summary>Create addon</summary>

-From the workspace root, run the `new` command to create a package in `packages`.
-The package will be added to `docs-app` and `test-app`.
+From the workspace root, run the `new` command to create an addon in `packages`.
+The addon will be included in `docs-app` and `test-app`.

 ```sh
 pnpm addon new <name> [options]